oirad360/MyWebProject/README.md

 - Install Sakila Sample Database with MySQL, provide connection details on "mybatis-config.xml"
 - Make sure you added the Server Runtime "Red Hat JBoss EAP 7.0 Runtime" to Eclipse with jdk-1.8: "Window" > "Preferences" > expand "Server" > "Runtime Environments" > "Add"
 - Right click on the imported project on Eclipse and choose "Run as" > "Run on server" and choose Red Hat JBoss EAP 7.0
-- visit http://localhost:8080/MyWebProject/MySOAPWS?wsdl for SOAP web service's WSDL and http://localhost:8080/MyWebProject/rest/MyRESTWS/<see "MyRESTWS.java" for available routes> for REST services
+- visit http://localhost:8080/MyWebProject/MySOAPWS?wsdl for SOAP web service's WSDL (you could use SoapUI to test SOAP services) and http://localhost:8080/MyWebProject/rest/MyRESTWS/<see "MyRESTWS.java" for available routes> for REST services